 How to Make the Bottom of the Pincushion

 1. Take your felt material and place it flat on your work surface.
-If one side looks better than the other, put the nice side face down.
+If one side looks better than the other, place the nice side facedown.

-2. Using a template, draw a circle on your felt that is about 7" in diameter.
-I traced a small plate that was actually 7.25" in diameter.
+2. Using a template, draw a circle on your felt that is about 7 inches in diameter.
+I traced a small plate that was actually 7.25 inches in diameter.